slayer6409/Emergency-Dice-Updated/README.md

 ### Special thanks

+Thanks to the Original creator, [Theronguard](https://github.com/Theronguard/Emergency-Dice), who gave me permission to work on and upload this mod!

+Thanks to:

+[QWERTYRodrigo](https://www.youtube.com/watch?v=I0VF90vxZT8), who made some models for the mod (surfaced die and another other future thing)!

+[Xu Xiaolan](https://github.com/XuuXiaolan) for so much help with the code!

+[Glitch](https://www.twitch.tv/a_glitched_npc), [Lizzie](https://www.twitch.tv/lizziegirl0099), [Lunxara](https://www.twitch.tv/lunxara) and so many more amazing people that the list is too long to put, for testing and bug finding!

 Thanks to everyone who participates on github - for the suggestions, and bug reporting!

+Thank you all for rolling the dice!

 ### All players need this mod